 • www.expatica.com.
 This site focuses on Central Europe, navigation is simple, and it’s a good place to start for any of the five countries in

 • www.expatriates.com.
-Perhaps the best bulletin board on the entire Web.
+A good expat forum and site.
 So extensive it includes even the smallest, less visited places.
 Anyone

 can post an ad, whether you’re looking for or offering an apartment rental or a job.
 It is also a good place to meet other expats in your host country.